anespoul34/Frontend-Mentor-Challenges/README.md

-This is a repo to store all my [Frontend Mentor](https://www.frontendmentor.io/) solutions.
+This is a repo where you can find all my [Frontend Mentor](https://www.frontendmentor.io/) solutions.

 Challenges                    | Stacks          | Repo | Demo | Level
 :---                          |      :---:      | :---:  | :---: | :---: